metauni/metauni.github.io/index.md

 * **Euclid's Elements 10:30-11:00** (*Kenneth Chan, Daniel Murfet*): Euclid's book on virtual blackboards.
 * **Foundations 11:00-12:00** (*Will Troiani, Billy Price*): on the nature of mathematical objects, logic, Gödel's theorems.
 * **Science of Disruption 12:00-1:00** (*Adam Dorr*): a seminar on technological disruption (**NO SESSION THIS WEEK**)
 * **Code/Remix 1:00-2:00**: the joy of building stuff.
-Join in as we experiment with code, music and math in virtual worlds. **This week**: open source release of the MetaBoard.
+Join in as we experiment with code, music and math in virtual worlds. **This week**: open source release of the [metaBoard](https://github.com/metauni/metaboard).

 Videos from previous weeks: